 Some senior cats are also more prone to constipation.
 What is the healthiest dry cat food for indoor cats that are also 7+ years of age?
 Here are a few options.

-Halo Holistic Dry Cat Food for Senior Cats 7+, Wild Salmon and Whitefish Recipe
+Halo Holistic Dry Cat Food for Senior Cats 7+, Chicken and Liver Recipe

-This Halo Holistic senior option is grain free and made with whole fish as the main protein, plus chickpeas and other vegetables to support your mature indoor cat’s digestion.
+This Halo Holistic senior option is grain free and made with whole chicken as the main protein, plus chickpeas and other vegetables to support your mature indoor cat’s digestion.

-It’s low in fat and carbs, but higher in protein and fiber, ideal for older indoor cats in need of a balanced diet.
+It’s low in fat and carbs, but higher in protein and fiber, making it ideal for older indoor cats in need of a balanced diet.

 Hill’s Science Diet Indoor Dry Cat Food

 Hill’s Science Diet makes two senior indoor cat formulas, one for cats 7+ years of age and one for cats 11+ years of age.